MichaelCurrin/docsify-js-template/README.md

 <!-- If you are forking this template, this section can be deleted -->

-- Create a new repo using the template and host it on Github Pages immediately.
+- Create a **new repo** using the template and host it on Github Pages immediately.
 This is good for trying out Docsify or building a site project scratch.
-- You can also use this a **base** - download and add just the necessary files to your existing report's docs directory
+- Or use this as a  **base** - follow instructions to download just the necessary files to your existing report's docs directory
-- View the live demo site.
+- View the **live** demo site.

 For more info on Docsify, see my [DocsifyJS Tutorial].
 That covers intro to DocsifyJS, including installation, running and configuration.
 If you look at the repo, that has has more content and configuration than this relatively plain template site.